theptin/Thamnophis-GloBI/README.md

 Data Availability
-The Dietary database can be downloaded at https://github.com/theptin/Thamnophis-GloBI/blob/main/GloBI_Thamnophis_Diet_records.csv in its original form.
+The Dietary database can be downloaded at https://github.com/theptin/Thamnophis-GloBI/blob/main/Thamnophis_Diet_records_Analyses.csv in its original form, or its most updated form here: https://github.com/theptin/Thamnophis-GloBI/blob/main/GloBI_Thamnophis_Diet_records.csv.
 Additionally, it can be found in the GloBI database HERE.